SeePerSea: Multi-modal Perception Dataset of In-water Objects for Autonomous Surface Vehicles: Dataset Generation

 \subsection{Dataset Structure}

-The overall structure of our dataset is shown in \fig{fig:dataset-structure}.
-The dataset is divided into three subsets: \emph{train}, \emph{validation}, and \emph{test}.
-We define a sequence as a 60-second event involving object encounters at a specific geographical location, including the Barbados, Busan, Lake Sunapee, and Lake Mascoma.
-The folder structure is organized into subdirectories based on annotations, information, and sensor modalities per sequence.
-These sequences are further categorized into \emph{closed-set} (sequences used for training) and \emph{open-set} (sequences excluded from training).
-The \emph{closed-set} sequences are split into \emph{train}, \emph{validation}, and \emph{test} subsets, while the \emph{open-set} sequences are reserved entirely for testing purposes.
-This partitioning enables a robust evaluation of both the performance and generalization capabilities of learning-based algorithms~\cite{eccv-open-set-2022}.
+\fig{fig:dataset-structure} shows the overall structure of our dataset, divided into three subsets: \emph{train}, \emph{validation}, and \emph{test}.
+We define a sequence as a 60-second event involving object encounters at a specific geographical location, including Barbados, Busan, Lake Sunapee, and Lake Mascoma.
+For each sequence, we establish subdirectories based on annotations, information, and sensor modalities.
+In addition, we categorize sequences into \emph{closed-set} (used for training and evaluation) and \emph{open-set} (excluded from training and used only for evaluation).

+Given the geographical coverage of the dataset---$\{\textit{\textbf{sea}: Barbados, Busan},\, \textit{\textbf{fresh}: Sunapee, Mascoma} \}$---we first construct the \emph{open-set} by selecting one sequence from each location, resulting in a total of four sequences and \opensetSize ~frames total.
+Each selected sequence was chosen to reflect a challenging condition specific to its environment: Sunapee features multiple kayaks at far distances; Mascoma includes many boats and buoys (more than 10) under water surface glare; Barbados captures a sunset scenario; and Busan contains both a buoy and a boat approaching from a distance to close proximity.
+For the remaining \closesetSize~frames, which form the \emph{closed-set}, at the sequence level, we randomly shuffle and split into \emph{train}, \emph{validation}, and \emph{test} subsets using a $0.70, 0.15, 0.15$ ratio.
+This partitioning strategy enables fair quantifiable evaluation of both model performance and generalization capabilities for learning-based algorithms~\cite{eccv-open-set-2022}.